 The standard of behaviour expected by learners at Cults Primary School has been established to ensure the welfare and safety of all concerned at all times.
 Our school values reinforce the need for co-operation, consideration and tolerance and in talking to learners about the values we emphasise the need to make good choices.
 Our expectation is that this is demonstrated in all interactions and situations in and out with the school e.g. on trips and on the way to and from school.
-Safety in our playground is paramount and all learners are expected to follow our school rules.
+Safety in our playground is paramount and all learners are expected demonstrate our school values in this setting.